 Plans & Progress

-Ecological Restoration Study – Process Underway
+Ecological Restoration Study – Due for release October 2020

 The restoration of Lake Pedder is a major infrastructure removal project in ecologically unique and sensitive environment.
 The Committee’s first priority is to understand the ecological impacts of dam removal and restoration.
 Early evidence and the science community indicate that a full ecological restoration is possible and feasible and we have a restoration ecologist appointed to understand and provide advice on this.